 screenwriter :: editor :: filmmaker

 It could also be said of filmmakers.
 Filmmaking, more often than not, is a collaborative effort, but the filmmaker’s vision is theirs alone.
-By way of the dreams and ideas the story unfolds piece by piece.
-And with each phase of the project requiring an unwavering commitment it truly is the determination and devotion, that persistence of vision that's fundamental in the drive to create something magical.
+By way of the dreams and ideas the journey begins.
+Step by step the story unfolds, and with each phase of the project requiring an unwavering commitment, it truly is the determination and devotion, that persistence of vision, that's fundamental in the drive to create something magical.

 Vancouver Film School :: UCLA Screenwriting :: UCLA Creative Writing :: FilmEditingPro